 Mto wa Mbu

-Mto wa Mbu is one of the first cultural tourism sites developed by the Tanzania Tourism Board promoting Tanzania culture.
+Mto wa Mbu is one of the first cultural tourism sites developed by the Tanzania Tourism Board to promote Tanzania culture.
 Situated on the foot of the Great Rift Valley bordering Lake Manyara National Park, straddling the famous Arusha-Serengeti route, 120 km and 60 km from Arusha and Ngorongoro, respectively, Mto wa Mbu is one of the most popular cultural tour sites in Tanzania.
 Following the establishment of irrigation systems in the early 1950s, the area rapidly developed into a small town, attracting a new wave of tribes from all

 The Mto wa Mbu tour is a village walk designed to provide guests with an experience of the rich cultural heritage in Tanzania, albeit in a short time of half a day or one full day.
-The varied produce, handicrafts, and activities that can be seen in the marketplace and in the villages and farms are an illustration of this cultural diversity.
-Visitors may see Chagga people from the slopes of Kilimanjaro brew their famous banana beer, mbege, and learn why out of more than 30 varieties of bananas cultivated here only two species are suitable for producing the drink; a farmer from Kigoma extracts palm oil from palm trees that he brought from the shores of Lake Tanganyika; appreciate the Sandawe with their fascinating click language, similar to the Khoisan of the Kalahari Desert, making bows and arrows for hunting;
+The varied produce, handicrafts, and activities that can be seen in the marketplace and the villages and farms are an illustration of this cultural diversity.
+Visitors may see Chagga people from the slopes of Kilimanjaro brew their famous banana beer, mbege, and learn why out of more than 30 varieties of bananas cultivated here, only two species are suitable for producing the drink: a farmer from Kigoma extracts palm oil from palm trees that he brought from the shores of Lake Tanganyika; appreciate the Sandawe with their fascinating click language, similar to the Khoisan of the Kalahari Desert, making bows and arrows for hunting;

 You will be shown how to mix mud, rice husks, and cow dung to obtain the right mud stuff for strong walls and how the local people roof their huts using dry banana bark and leaves.
 Learn about traditional iron technology, one of the oldest in Africa.
-The local people will show you how to make different tools like spears, knives, and arrows.
+The local people will show you how to make tools like spears, knives, and arrows.
 Learn from the local women how pots and dishes are made from clay soil and baked to make them hard.
 From the surrounding plains and woodlands to the

 THE BEST THINGS TO DO IN MTO WA MBU